jornada-im/jornada-im.github.io/researcher_info.md

 # Updating project information

-Please regularly update the Jornada Research Site Manager with changes to projects, and send updates about project personnel or website information to the IM team (<jornada.data@nmsu.edu>)
+Please update the Jornada Research Site Manager (<janderso@nmsu.edu>) with changes to projects using updated ResNotif forms at least once per year.
+Send updates about project personnel or website information to the IM team (<jornada.data@nmsu.edu>) as necessary.

 # Jornada data discovery